actorpus/SCPUAS/doc/emulator.md

 - getreg {X} - Get the value of register X
 - setpc {X} - Set the PC to X
 - getpc - Get the value of the P

+# Notes

+Yes I have looked into precomiling the scp into python files then running thous to avoid the ~20% execution time of decoding the instructions.
+No not worth it, the unreadability of the precompiled python files plus the fact that self modifying code literally would not be possible makes it pointless, I have a working asm -> python converter if anyone wants it though.